 5. The client’s context, timeframe and outcome

-No coach should set pricing with a half-baked idea about the client’s requirements, intentions, targets and timeframe.
+No life coach should set pricing with a half-baked idea about the client’s requirements, intentions, targets and timeframe.
 It’s best to devote time to understanding your client’s specific needs like how much time he is willing to spend to achieve the desired outcome, etc. Depending on that, you can customize your prices according to short-term agreements or long-term engagements, the importance of the outcome, and so on.

 6. Research the existing market rates

 Getting a sense of the environment you are working in and competition around you can help you decide, regulate or justify your pricing.
-This may take some time but speak to competitors, most of whom will be happy to be transparent; speak to your target industry folks; speak to prospects – it is absolutely essential to understand what the existing market charges are to build your pricing approach.
+This may take some time but speak to competitors, most of whom will be happy to be transparent; speak to your target industry folks; speak to prospects – it is absolutely essential to understand what the existing market charges are to build your life coaching packages pricing approach.

 7. Consider your niche